Dakaraia6799/01-methods-intro-readme/README.md

 Once you open a method definition with the `def` keyword, all subsequent lines in your program are considered the method's body, the actual procedure or code that your method will run every time it's called.

-You must terminate every opening `def` of a method with a corresponding `end` in order to close the method body.
-If you don't correctly `end` a method, your program will have unexpected results or break entirely because of a syntax error.
-A good practice is to define the method and then immediately close it before programming anything into the method.
+You must terminate every opening `def` of a method with a corresponding `end` in order to close the method body (this is called the method closing).
+If you don't correctly `end` a method, your program will have unexpected results or break entirely because of a syntax error. **A good practice is to define the method and then immediately close it before programming anything into the method.**

 ```ruby
 def greeting